ibrahim-kocyigit/ibm-data-science-professional-certificate/01-what-is-data-science/glossary.md

 **Data Format**
 How data is encoded so it can be stored within a data file type.

+**Data Integration**
+A discipline involving practices, architectural techniques, and tools that enable organizations to ingest, transform, combine, and provision data across various data types, used for purposes such as data consistency, master data management, data sharing, and data migration.

+**Data Lake**
+A data repository for storing large volumes of structured, semi-structured, and unstructured data in its native format, faciliating agile data exploration and analysis.

+**Data Mart**
+A subset of a data warehose designed for specific business functions or user communities, providing isolated security and performance for focused analytics.

 **Data Mining**
 The process of automatically searching and analyzing data to discover patterns and insights that were previously unknown.

+**Data Pipeline**
+A comprehensive data movement process that covers the entire journey of data from source systems to destination systems, which includes data integration as a key component.

 **Data Replication**
 A strategy in which data is duplicated across multiple nodes in a cluster to ensure data durability and availability, reducing the risk of data loss due to hardware failures.

+**Data repository**
+A general term referring to data that has been collected, organized, and isolated for business operations or data analysis.
+It can include databases, data warehouses, and big data stores.

 **Data Science**
 An interdisciplinary field that involves extracting insights and knowledge from data using various techniques, including programming, statistics, and analytical tools.